olejandro/TIMES-NZ-Model-Files/README.md

 Use the Dockerized `times-excel-reader` tool to generate a summary of the model at `TIMES-NZ/raw_table_summary/raw_tables.txt`.
 This will help reviewers see the changes you've made to the Excel files by viewing the diff of this text file in the pull request.

+To use Docker on a Windows machine, you may need to start Docker Desktop to initialize the docker daemon.

 After changing the TIMES-NZ model excel files, before committing the changes and making a pull request, please run the following `docker run` command to generate a summary of the new model.
 Before running the following docker command for the first time, you will need to build the Docker image:
 ```PowerShell
 docker build -t times_excel_reader .